 Nolan’s ensemble drama plays around with the timeframe that each piece uses up – the land segment occupying a week, the sea segment occupying a day, and the air segment occupying an hour.
 He cuts between them fluidly.
 In his quest for structural minimalism, he not only drops us into the action, but makes the daring presumption that his audience understands what the Dunkirk evacuation was.
 Regardless, a problem he encountered with the overplotting of Interstellar is avoided from the get-go.

-And moment-to-moment, the film operates very well, the pacing perfectly complementing the urgency of the events onscreen.
-There’s a vividness to Hoyte van Hoytema’s cinematography, which, despite depending on various shades of greyed-out, muted colors, exercises a great sense of humanity through tight pushes on faces.
+And moment to moment, the film operates very well, the pacing perfectly complementing the urgency of the events onscreen.
+There’s a vividness to Hoyte van Hoytema’s cinematography, which, despite depending on various shades of muted-out, exercises a great sense of humanity through tight pushes on faces.
 Down the line, the performances are all fine.
-As the movie is light on dialogue, it calls attention into the art of the reaction, the movement, the peculiarities of body language.
-The newcomers on the cast – Whitehead, and, as you’ve heard, Harry Styles as a fellow soldier – manage to hold their own against the more seasoned veterans of the cast.
+As the movie is light on dialogue, it calls attention into the art of the reaction, movement, and the peculiarities of body language.
+The newcomers – Whitehead, and, as you’ve heard, Harry Styles as a fellow soldier – manage to hold their own against the cast’s more seasoned veterans.
 It’s all part of Nolan’s skill in creating worlds which are immersive in their own presentation.

 For all the flaws in its vertebrae, Dunkirk still shows us that Nolan is as strong a visual artist as he’s ever been, and the stripped-down nature of the execution here gives us a chance to observe the merits of his screenwriting talent.
 As a filmmaker who typically uses the overt to the point of it feeling like a crutch, this is an admirably staged, and well-resourced, dismissal of the most basic criticisms he’s typically dogged with.
 Within all the noise, the commotion, and the disorientation which overwhelms (both intentional and unintentional), there is an active glimpse of the specific personal struggle which drives the participants of these conflicts.
 That the movie never allows us to view these anonymous characters as ragdolls, shows that it has not lost sight of why this story should be told.